AyeRoll/asteygo-app/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Address autocomplete provider (free to start)

+This app supports multiple geocoding/autocomplete providers.
+Configure them via `app.json` under `expo.extra`:

+- `geocodingProvider`: one of `maps-co` (default), `google`, or `mapbox`.
+- `geocodeMapsApiKey`: API key for https://geocode.maps.co (generous free tier; easiest to start).
+- `googlePlacesApiKey`: Google Places API key (when using `google`).
+The UI will show the required “Powered by Google” attribution.
+- `mapboxAccessToken`: Mapbox token (when using `mapbox`).
+Be aware of Mapbox’s terms requiring use with a Mapbox map.

+After changing `app.json`, restart the dev server so the `extra` values reload.

+Files to see:

+- `components/AddressAutocomplete.tsx` – debounced search with provider fallback.
+- `services/geocoding.ts` – pluggable providers implementation.

 ## Get a fresh project

 When you're ready, run: